 Applicants should typically have an undergraduate degree with a focus in health, computer science, and mathematics/statistics.
-Applicants must submit scores from either the Medical College Admission Test (MCAT) or the Graduate Record Examinations (GRE) General Test.
-Students whose native language is not English must take the TOEFL examination.
+Students whose native language is not English must take and submit scores from the TOEFL or IELTS examination.
 Part-time enrollment is not permitted.